CrossPaste/crosspaste-desktop/README.md

 systemProp.http.nonProxyHosts=*.nonproxyrepos.com|localhost
 ```

+Additionally, a series of technical [blogs](https://crosspaste.com/en/blog/introduction) about CrossPaste is being published (approximately one article per week).
+If you're interested in developing cross-platform applications, you're welcome to read them.

 ## 🗺️ Roadmap
 CrossPaste is continuously evolving!
 We plan to add more useful features in future versions.
 Here's an overview of our near-term development plans: